alicialawjy/Auctions/README.md

 - Comments are displayed in reverse-chronological order.

 ### 5. Close a Listing
-- Only the author of a listing is able to close it.
-- Done via the 'CLOSE LISTING' button at the end of each individual listing page.
+- Done via the 'CLOSE LISTING' button at the end of the individual listing page.
+- This is only visible to the owner of a listing (only the owner can close the listing).
 - When listing is closed,
     - the highest bidder is noted as the winner of the auction,
-    - the listing is deactived, and
+    - the listing is deactived (i.e. not visible on the ACTIVE LISTING page), and
-    - users can no longer bid/add to watchlist/comment on listing
+    - users can no longer bid/add to watchlist/comment on the listing
-- However, listing can still be found via the search bar.
-- If the curent user is on a closed listing page, and they have won the auction, the page will announce so to the user.
+- If the curent user is on a closed listing page, and they are the highest bidder, the page will announce the user as the winner of the auction.

 ### 6. Search for Listing
 - Via the search bar in the main menu.
 - The search goes through the listing **title** database.
-- Users are directed to a search result page with potential listings that contain the search query as a substring in their title. (eg. 'apple' will show 'Apple iPhone 12 Pro Max' as a search result).
+- Users are directed to a search result page with potential listings that contain the search query as a substring in their title (eg. 'apple' will show 'Apple iPhone 12 Pro Max' as a search result).

 ## Page Views